-- 1. A diploma from a regionally accredited high school. - 2.
-An Overall Grade Point Average of at least 2.00 (C average) and a composite score of at least 19 on the ACT or a combined score (critical reasoning + math) of at least 910 on the SAT.; - 3.
-Completion of the 2003 Higher Education Policy Commission (HEPC) course requirements.
-2003 HEPC course requirements include: - 4 years of English (including courses in grammar, composition, literature) - · 3 years of social studies (including U.S. history) - 3 years of math (including Algebra I and at least one higher unit) - 3 years of science (Two of three units must be laboratory science).
+- 1. A high school diploma (official tanscript with graduation date required). - 2.
+An Overall Grade Point Average of at least 2.00 (C average) and a composite score of at least 19 on the ACT or a combined score (critical reading + math) of at least 910 on the SAT.; - 3.
+Completion of the 2008 Higher Education Policy Commission (HEPC) course requirements.
+2008 HEPC course requirements include: - 4 years of English (including courses in grammar, composition, literature) - · 3 years of social studies (including U.S. history) - 4 years of math (including Algebra I and at least two higher units) - 3 years of science (all units must be laboratory science) - 2 years of the same foreign language - 1 year of fine arts

-Beginning in 2008, students seeking admission to four-year degree programs must have completed two years of the same foreign language and one year of the arts.
+Beginning in 2008, students seeking admission to four-year degree programs must earn credit for the courses listed above.2